arcoop/Bang/README.md

 ## Instructions:
 Bang! is based on the classic tabletop card game, [Hanabi](https://boardgamegeek.com/boardgame/98778/hanabi).
-In this game, two players work together towards the end foal of building the perfect firework show.
+In this game, two players work together towards the goal of building the perfect firework show.
 The game consists of 5 suits (differentiated by color).
 Each suit has one 1, two 2s, two 3s, two 4s, and one 5 (40 cards total).
 The perfect firework show is represented by having played the numbers 1-5 in every color on the board.
 While Bang is a two-person game, this app is currently intended for one person two simulate the two-person experience.